marijnh/Eloquent-JavaScript/06_object.md

 Sometimes you want to attach some properties directly to your constructor function, rather than to the prototype.
-Such methods won't have access to a class instance, but can for example be used to provide additional ways to create instances.
+Such methods won't have access to a class instance but can, for example, be used to provide additional ways to create instances.

 Inside a class declaration, methods that have `static` written before